eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 	 */
 	struct rnh_list_head nht;

-nht is updated by zebra_rnh_store_in_routing_table() and zebra_rnh_remove_from_routing_table().
+This list is updated when a new route is added or a nexthop is registered by the protocol clients

-Nexthop resolving update is carried out during replay of routes updating and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
+The nexthop resolving is carried out during the replay of route updates, and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
 It starts from the incoming route node and retrieves its NHT list.
-Then it iterates through each prefix in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().
+Then, it iterates through each nexthop(prefix) in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().
+This function works as follows:

-1. Identify the new route entry to resolve nexthops in the NHT list.
+1. Identify the new route entry to resolve the nexthop
-2. Compare the new route entry with the old one, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients.
+2. Compare the new route entry with the previous one, if they are not same, then update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients
-3. Protocol clients recalculate the path associated with the nexthop, then resend the route to Zebra.
+3. Protocol clients recalculate the path associated with the nexthop, then resend the corresponding route to Zebra.
-4. Pass the route to rib_process().
-5. The route's nexthop is recursively resolved, and the recursive one will be flattened.
+4. Zebra processes this route, then the route's nexthop is recursively resolved and also flattened
-6. Call zebra_rib_evaluate_rn_nexthops(), then go to step 1.
-This loop procedure builds/refreshes the recursive nexthop chain.
+6. At the end of route updating, zebra_rib_evaluate_rn_nexthops() is called with the route's NHT list, and then it returns to step 1.
+This loop procedure contributes to recursive route convergence

 ## Requirements Overview
 This HLD focus on Zebra and introduces two enhancements for the recursive route.
-The first is to recalculate the route on route add/update independently, without relying on the protocol client for route updating.
-The second is to optimize the convergence logic of recursive nexthop group in the case of route withdrawal.
-If Zebra serves as the control plane, then corresponding adjustments will be made to FPM and Orchagent to collaborate with it, thereby enhancing the overall efficiency of route convergence.
+The first is to recalculate the route change(add/update/withdrawal) independently, without relying on the protocol client.
+The second is to optimize the convergence logic of recursive specially for route withdrawal.
+If Zebra serves as the control plane, then corresponding adjustments may be made to FPM and Orchagent to collaborate with it, thereby enhancing the overall efficiency of route convergence.

 - Fpm needs to add a new schema to take each member as nexthop group ID and update APP DB.
 (Rely on BRCM and NTT's changes)
 - Orchagent picks up event from APP DB and trigger nexthop group programming.
 Neighorch needs to handle this new schema without change too much on existing codes.
 (Rely on BRCM and NTT's changes)